Dittenhafer-Reed Research Group

 Understanding mitochondrial function in human health and disease

 Mitochondria, the cell’s powerhouse, exist at the center of cellular biosynthetic pathways and play a major role in energy production, controlling cell death and oxidative stress.
 Defects in mitochondrial function cause a multitude of inherited human diseases and contribute significantly to age-related pathologies, like neurodegenerative disorders and cancer.
-Work in Dr. Dittenhafer-Reed’s lab combines biochemistry, systems biology and chemistry approaches to study the basic biochemical mechanisms governing mitochondrial function and metabolism to allow for a deeper understanding of these diseases.
+Work in Dr. Dittenhafer-Reed’s lab combines biochemistry, molecular biology and cell biology approaches to study the basic biochemical mechanisms governing mitochondrial function and metabolism to allow for a deeper understanding of these diseases.

 Mechanisms of control of mitochondrial DNA transcription